RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 3.md

 Answer: B

 ### [important] Question # 8 - James wants to [establish] [KPIs] key performance indicators for his service continuity management practice based on ITIL.
 Which of the following [is a useful KPI for service continuity management]?
-A.	The number of business processes with continuity agreements.
+A.	**The number of business processes with continuity agreements**.
 B.	The number of vulnerabilities found in installed software per period of time.
 C.	The number of patches installed per period of time.
 D.	The number of natural disasters in the local area in a year.